Raymond131/winter/Raymond131.md

 ## Summary

-Build a lidar capable drone using a stereo camera and Raspberry Pi Zero W setup.
+Build a lidar capable 250mm sized drone using a stereo camera and Raspberry Pi Zero W setup.
 The drone will be capable of 3D position and pose estimation using april tags or some other visual fiducials.

 ## Plan